scaars10/scaars10.github.io/posts/pecan-raft.md

 ---

-## 7. Key Takeaways
+## Takeaways

-1. **Distributed Systems are Hard**: Not because just the algorithms are complex, but because the real world is messy.
-Threads race, networks fail, and simple logic gets complicated fast as small modular components interact with each other in different ways and keeping big picture in mind while working on small details can be hard.
+**Distributed Systems are hard.** It's not just the algorithms, but the implementation details.
+Dealing with race conditions, network failures, and component interactions is complex.

-2. **Performance Matters**: Naive choices (like using MongoDB as a WAL) can make an otherwise correct implementation unusably slow.
+**Performance is a feature.** Choices like using MongoDB as a WAL can make a correct implementation unusable.

-3. **Testing is Non-Negotiable**: If you're not actively trying to break your system (network partitions, crashes, delays), you're not really testing it.
-Along with source code you need to have a proper testing framework for your system through which you can run reproducible tests.
+**Testing needs to be rigorous.** If you aren't simulating network partitions or crashes, you aren't fully testing the system.

-4. **Just Start, Then Optimize**: My inefficient implementation taught me more than reading a perfect one would have.
-Build it, measure it, understand the bottlenecks, then fix them.
+**Just Start.** Building this, however inefficiently, taught me more than reading the paper alone.
+Build it, measure it, and then fix it.

 ---

-## 8. Final Thoughts
+## Final Thoughts

 **PecanRaft is not production-ready.** It has bugs I never fixed, performance issues I never resolved, and architectural decisions that make me cringe looking back.
 The deadlocks still happen.
 The MongoDB writes are still slow.
 The catch-up mechanism is still inefficient.

-I haven't touched this code in 5 years, and I probably never will.
-It exists as a snapshot of what I knew and didn't know during my internship.
+I haven't touched this code in 5 years, and likely never will.
+It serves as a snapshot of what I knew at the time.

-But here's the thing: building it taught me that **reading papers is not the same as understanding systems**.
-The gap between "I understand the algorithm" and "I have working, reliable code" is enormous.
+Building this taught me that **reading papers is not the same as understanding systems**.

-If you really want to learn Raft (or any distributed algorithm), don't just read the paper. **Try to build it**.
-You'll fail a lot.
-Your first implementation will be slow and buggy.
-Mine certainly was—and still is.
-That's the point.

-Every deadlock you debug, every race condition you discover, every performance bottleneck you hit—these are the lessons that turn theoretical knowledge into practical understanding.

-The paper taught me Raft.
-The implementation taught me distributed systems.

-The messiness is where the learning happens.
+If you want to learn Raft, I recommend **trying to build it**.
+You will likely encounter bugs and performance issues, just as I did.
+But debugging those issues—deadlocks, race conditions, and bottlenecks—is where you truly learn how the system works.

 ---